0x00wolf/red-team-cookbook/README.md

 # **Introduction**

 ---
+If you told a science fiction authors in the 1960s that half a century later humankind will have willingly submitted themselves to constant audio and video surveillance, they probably would have told you that we live in a dystopic & totalitarian future.
+Globally, it's common practice to have a smart phone attached to our person at all times.
+These conditions, along with the ongoing growth of the internet has given rise to a new kind of adversary.
+An adversary whose goals are solely malicious, whose impact can be global, and whose actions are covert.
+One could be watching you through the camera in your device right now.
+These adversaries have new kinds of weapons like Botnets, comprised of 10's of millions of devices, which they use to attack the public, industries, utilities, and goverments, often without any accountability for the criminals who perpetrated the crime.

+We live in a new era of cybercrime.
+Adversaries are perpetrating financial crimes on a scale greater than any other criminals in history.
+Defenders need to be trained in the same manner as the criminals if they intend on preventing them from doing damage when, not if, they get into their networks.

 The Red Team Cookbook (RTCB) is a practical guide to programmatically emulate the methods and techniques that advanced persistent threats (APTs) use at every stage of an attack.
-From enumeration and initial compromise, to establishing an advanced botnet command infrastructure, the author’s goal is to provide a comprehensive guide for performing techniques used by APTs in a way that readers can understand and emulate them for whatever legitimate application their job may require.

-The RTCB focuses on using object-oriented Python and procedural C to provide programmatic solutions for the techniques that malicious actors use to develop malware that targets enterprise organizations.
-Readers will develop the ability to explain, execute, and automate a wide range of techniques used in cyber-warfare.
+From enumeration and initial compromise, to establishing an advanced botnet command infrastructure, you will learn how to use object-oriented Python and procedural C to develop malware that targets enterprise organizations.
+You will also learn how to explain, execute, and automate a wide range of techniques used in cyber-warfare.

 The RTCB readers can use individual components from chapters for their learning process, or follow along from start to finish and gain a strong understanding of how APTs conduct sophisticated attacks.
 The RTCB assumes a solid understanding of programming - including object-oriented programming (OOP), as well as comfortable Linux administration.
 This is not intended to be a collection of scripts for script kiddies, but a method of learning and developing fully undetectable (FUD) tooling for red-team operators.